mrjones-plip/MultiPressDev/README.md

 * Move to one single tarball for feature #2
 * Clean up install script
 * Explicitly state what we're gonna nuke on install (DB and Core, but not plugins)
-* Introduce bug where 1.5.2  - 2.5.1 are broken.
+* Introduce bug where WP v3.3.3 is broken.
 Fix TBD, but error log shows <code>PHP Fatal error:  Access to undeclared static property: WP_Screen::$this</code>.

 ### 2.0 - 5.8.15
 * Add caching for already download versions